wxxedu/polarzone/content/posts/CS2040S/week_04/quick-sort.md

 tags: ["CS2040S", "Notes", "Data Structures", "Algorithms", "Sorting"]
 ---

 > I apologize for the poor quality of this article.
 To be honest, writing this article was a huge mess.
-I spent a lot of time writing the article, but then realized that I didn't really get the details right, or at least easy to be implemented in code.
-After spending hours debugging my code, I realized that quick sort is actually all about details.
-I will probably rewrite large portions of this article when I have more time, and explain the boundary conditions more clearly.
+I spent a lot of time writing the article, but then I realized that I didn't really get the details right.
+The idea was correct, but I vaguely described the implementation.
+When I went on to write the code, I realized that quick sort is actually all about details.
+Vaguely understanding the idea of quicksort makes it hard to implement it correctly -- I spent hours debugging my code.
+I will probably rewrite large portions of this article when I have more time and explain the boundary conditions more clearly.

 ## 1. Idea Walkthrough